 For calculating n-day EMA, a history of n+1 price points is required.
 The first EMA, however, would be based on an SMA since a historical EMA is unavailable after the completion of n+1 days

 Investors generally favor EMA over SMA due to the features that have been discussed.
-Many of them still use the SMA as a reference in many cases, since it is a simple tool that is easy to aunderstand.
+Many of them still use the SMA as a reference in many cases since it is a simple tool that is easy to understand.

 Like we said before, the ability to fine-tune the parameters in the multiplier makes EMA an effective tool.
-There are numerous strategies that have been developed in order to perform technical analysis.
+Numerous strategies have been developed to perform technical analysis.
 The basic idea is to compare the trend of a short EMA with that of a longer EMA.
-These strategies have been used in different asset classes namely equity, commodities, foreign exchange, and even cryptocurrency.
+These strategies have been used in different asset classes, namely equity, commodities, foreign exchange, and even cryptocurrency.
 We will discuss two of the common trading strategies that traders use to determine the price movement and how traders can interpret the interplay between a short EMA and a long EMA.

-The EMA 12 and EMA 26 trading strategy is one of the most common and simple strategies that is used by traders.
+The EMA 12 and EMA 26 trading strategy is one of the most common and simple strategies used by traders.
 While we have demonstrated our previous example using days as our unit of time, the period can be more granular.
 For example, in this case, we could use 12 minutes and 26 minutes as our frames of reference.